zanemyers/Flybox/docs/ide.md

 - GitHub by JetBrains
 - Just by linux_china
-- Light Sheet by Victoryil
+- Light Sheet by Victoryil (_may not work for newer versions of WebStorm_)
   > WebStorm bundles some plugins like Docker automatically

 ## ⚙️ Visual Studio Code Setup